lruiz/TautuaMavenArchetypes/README.md

 # Tautua Project Archetype

+This Maven archetype is designed to generate a standardized multi-module project structure that adheres to best practices for modularity, dependency management, and build consistency.
+The generated project follows a well-defined hierarchy and leverages key Maven concepts such as Corporate POMs, Bill of Materials (BOM), Reactor POMs, and module types to ensure scalability, maintainability, and reusability.

 ![pom model](./pom_model.svg)

 A **Corporate POM** or **Super POM** is a special type of POM file that serves as a parent POM for all Maven projects